tjxn/CharBroiled/README.md

 Quote: Psychologists are just people who weren't smart enough to be psychics.

 Q: What happened to the lost beef shipment?
 A: Nobody's herd.

+Quote: If you want a job done right, do it yourself.